brooklynrail/brooklynrail-platform/content/events/2020/07/arlene-shechet-with-raymond-foye.md

       preparing an edition of Gregory Corso’s last poems (1980-2000) for New Directions, and the Collected Poems of Rene Ricard, to be published in 2020.
+poets:
+  - person: david-mills
+    event_bio: David Mills' poems have appeared in Ploughshares, Brooklyn Rail, and Jubilat, among others.
+The Juilliard School of Drama commissioned and produced his The Serpent and the Dove.
+He has recorded his poetry on ESPN and RCA Records.
 date: 2020-07-13 13:00:00 -0500
 end_date: 2020-07-13 14:00:00 -0500
 series: 84